qdu-beep/Host_microbiota_interaction/README.md

 ![Alt text](Figure2.png)
 The genetic architecture of phyllosphere and rhizosphere microbiota.
-### Microbial community composition is associated with agronomic traits variation
+### Microbial composition is associated with agronomic traits variation

 ![Alt text](Figure3.png)
 The effect of microbiota and their sub-communities.